Swipe to see connections

 Announcing David Banks’s appointment in 2021, Adams said of his long-time friend, “We not only respect each other, we love each other.”

 The love is real—and seems to extend to the whole family.
 Adams and Banks even hired each other’s partners.
-In July 2022, Banks hired Adams’s longtime girlfriend and DOE administrator Tracey Collins as the senior adviser to the deputy chancellor of school leadership, a promotion that came with a significant pay raise.
-Adams, meanwhile, hired Banks’s long-time girlfriend, Sheena Wright, a nonprofit executive who had been the head of Adams’s transition team, as his deputy mayor, at a salary of $250,000.
+In July 2022, Banks hired Adams’s longtime girlfriend (now, possibly, wife) and DOE administrator TraceyAdams, meanwhile, hired Banks’s then-girlfriend Sheena Wright, a nonprofit executive who had been the head of Adams’s transition team, as his deputy mayor, at a salary of $250,000.

-In response to a story from the New York Post that highlighted the dubious optics of the mayor and his schools chancellor hiring each other’s partners, the City Hall press office (see entries on Fabien Levy, Maxwell Young), put out a statement calling the implication of a job swap both “vile and sexist.”
+In response to a story from the New York Post that highlighted the dubious optics of the mayor and his schools chancellor hiring each other’s partners, the City Hall press office (see entries on Fabien Levy, Maxwell Young), put out a statement calling the implication of a job swap both “vile and sexist.”.

 Speaking of his actual job, Banks told reporters his tenure as schools chancellor would focus on low-income students with learning disabilities and expanding early childhood education options, such as universal pre-K and 3-K programs.